Gusarich/crc32-opcode-helper/README.md

     - `Generate response crc32 opcode` to generate a response opcode.

 The selected TL-B scheme will be updated with the calculated opcode.

+You can also select the scheme with calculated opcodes and use `Generate and copy opcode FunC constants from the selected scheme` option to generate opcode constants for your FunC code and copy them to clipboard.

 ## Contribution